leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

 ### 9. CONFLICTS (Demo) [15 min]

-> Explanation of when a conflict can happen: "A conflict arises when two collaborators make changes to the same line in a file, or when a file has been deleted by one collaborator, but edited by  another."
+> Explanation of when a conflict can happen: "A conflict arises when two collaborators make changes to the same line in a file, or if ones tries to push their changes without having the most updated version from the remote server, or when a file has been deleted by one collaborator, but edited by another."

 > Demo using the `calculate_mean.py`.
 A helper and the Instructor will create a conflict and present a solution.

 #### a.
 Create conflict
+situation: helper tries to push a change to an already updated remote , without doing the pull first

 * [Instructor]: explains how to add collaborators to a repository in GitHub.
 He adds helper as collaborator.
-* [Helper]: pulls instructor's repo; edits `calculate_means.py` and modifies the print line as follows: `print(count, 'total lines in standard input)`.
+* [Helper]: Clone instructor's repo; edits `calculate_mean.py`
-* [Helper]: Adds, commits and pushes changes to remote.
-* [Instructor]: edits local `calculate_mean.py`; modifies the print line as follows: `print('We found', count, 'lines in standard input)` Add, commit and try to **pull**.
+* [Instructor]: edits local `calculate_mean.py`; modifies the print line as follows: `This function calculates the mean of an array, but it is silly because it uses a different numpy function`.
+Add, commit and **pull** and **push** the changes.
+* [Helper]: Modifies the docstring line as follows: `This function computes the mean of a **one-dimensional** array` Adds, commits and pushes changes to remote.
+The conflict arises because the helper needs to first pull and update its local copy with what is being updated in the remote.

 #### b.
 Solve conflict
 * [Instructor]: explains why the conflict occurred and how to solve it by  editing `calculate_mean.py` and deciding what changes to keep.
 Then: add, commit,and  **push**.